When I was young, there was a guy in my city whom the kids from my school run away from because he was “crazy.”

 I have to tell you everything that leads me to a particular plot.
 Most especially when it comes to writing about Israel.
 You really have to be creative, graphically wordy and specific.
 It’s a great challenge to write about a misunderstood country but I am getting by, I guess?

-Moving on to the single story of Israel
+The single story of Israel

 Bombs, guns, 18-year old soldiers, tanks, m16, machine guns, flamethrowers, Gaza, mortars, artillery, poison gas, aircraft, passenger planes that have missiles onboard, rifles, violent, conflict, political turmoil, land dispute — okay that’s enough.
 Those were a lot of words but this sums up the single story of Israel to the world.